justshare/justshare.github.io/_posts/2014-05-12-5-Great-Free-Tools-For-Social-Listening.md

 Listen! [^1]
 <br/><br/>

-There are just so many wonderful tools available to manage the execution of your social media strategy.
+There are just so many [wonderful tools](http://blog.justshareapp.com/10-best-startup-tools-for-social-media-marketing/) available to manage the execution of your social media strategy.
 It is also true that your social media budget will determine which of the many wonderful tools you can afford to use.

 So let's start simple.
 You are an individual looking to build your social presence OR you are a small business/company looking to build your brand.
 You are swimming in the ocean of choice and it can get really confusing really soon.
 You cannot get away from some must dos like:

-* You MUST Explore what tools are available and how people are using them
+* You MUST Explore what tools[^2] are available and how people are using them
 * You MUST Identify and Define Your Social Media Needs
 * You MUST Research Further
 * You MUST Experiment